planetarysoftware/ISIS_TC/TSC-Charter.md

 is the Technical Steering Committee (“TSC”).
 ASC’s business leadership is comprised of the USGS ASC Management Team.

-This Technical Steering Committee Charter reflects a carefully constructed balanced role for the TSC and the ASC Management Team in the governance of the ASC Software Organization.
-The charter amendment process is for the TSC to propose changes using simple majority of the full TSC, the proposed changes being subject to review and approval by the ASC Management Team.
+This Technical Steering Committee Charter reflects carefully constructed balanced roles for the TSC and the ASC Management Team in the governance of the ASC Software Organization.
+The charter amendment process is the means by which the TSC proposes changes to this charter using simple majority of the full TSC, the proposed changes being subject to review and approval by the ASC Management Team.
 The ASC Management Team may additionally make amendments to the TSC charter at any time, though the ASC Management Team will not interfere with day-to-day discussions, votes or meetings of the TSC.

 ## Section 3.
-ASC Management Teams’s Role in Setting the ASC Software Ogranization’s Strategic Direction.
+ASC Management Team’s Role in Setting the ASC Software Organization’s Strategic Direction.

 The ASC Management Team will set the overall TSC Policy.
 The policy will describe the overarching scope of the ASC Software Organization initiative, ASC’s technical vision and direction and project release